Steven Reich: Career

 Reich returned to private practice in 2013 as a partner at the law firm of Akin Gump Strauss Hauer & Feld.
 While at Akin Gump, Reich was selected to be Special Counsel to a Special Committee of the Utah House of Representatives charged with determining whether Utah Attorney General John Swallow had engaged in misconduct.
 Swallow resigned during the pendency of the investigation led by Reich.
+Swallow was later acquitted of all charges following a trial in which jurors stated that evidence was not there to support the allegations.

 In 2015, Reich was selected by Deutsche Bank AG to serve as its General Counsel for the Americas, effective April 2015.
 He negotiated Deutsche Bank's resolution of the RMBS investigation with the Department of Justice in late 2016.
 In 2019, the Wall Street Journal reported that Reich, as a member of the Bank's reputational risk committee, had opposed a controversial decision to sell real estate located in Silicon Valley to a Russian businessman.

 In late 2020, Deutsche Bank announced that Reich had been promoted to serve as CEO and a board member of its key legal entities in the United States and to the position of Head of Strategy & Governance Initiatives for the Americas.

-He remained at Deutsche Bank until he joined 3M in 2022.
-Bloomberg Law reported that Reich had been hired by 3M amid a slate of $33 billion in legal obstacles that were similar in magnitude to the obstacles that Reich had helped Deutsche Bank navigate.
+Reich remained at Deutsche Bank until he joined 3M in early 2022.
+Bloomberg Law reported that Reich had been hired by 3M amid a slate of $33 billion in legal exposures that were similar in magnitude to the obstacles that Reich had helped Deutsche Bank navigate.
 Bloomberg further noted that Reich would advise 3M’s board and senior leadership on enterprise level matters.
+In July 2022, 3M announced that its Belgian subsidiary had reached a €571 million settlement with the government in Flanders related to alleged environmental contamination.
+Thereafter, in June 2023, 3M announced that it had reached an agreement with U.S water suppliers in a present value amount of $10.3B to resolve claims related to alleged contamination of drinking water.